Stoke City F.C.: Supporters

-While much of the support that the club enjoys is from the local Stoke-on-Trent area, there are a number of exile fan clubs, notably in London and stretching from Scandinavia to countries farther afield such as Russia, the United States and Australia.
+While much of the support that the club enjoys is from the local Stoke-on-Trent area, there are a number of exile fan clubs, notably in London and stretching from Scandinavia to countries farther afield such as Russia, Canada, the United States and Australia.
 A capacity crowd regularly turned out to see them in the Premier League.

 Stoke have had problems with football hooliganism in the 1970s through the early 2000s, due to the actions of the "Naughty Forty" firm which associated itself with the club and was formed by supporter Mark Chester.
 Chester reformed himself and now works as a youth inclusion promoter.
 In 2003, the BBC described Stoke City as having "one of the most active and organised football hooligan firms in England".
 In response to these criticisms, the club introduced an Away Travel ID scheme.
 It was subsequently suspended in 2008 as a result of improved behaviour and an enhanced reputation.
 More recently, Stoke City's fans and stadium have been perceived as loud, friendly, passionate and modern, welcoming as guests Sugar Ray Leonard and Diego Maradona.
 There is in the media now "genuine admiration for the volume and volatility of the club's loyal support".
 Stoke announced that they would offer supporters free bus travel to every Premier League away game in the 2013–14 and 2014–15 seasons.

 In November 2008, a group of Stoke fans was forced by the Greater Manchester Police to leave Manchester before a league match against Manchester United.
 The human rights group Liberty took up their case, and the Greater Manchester police eventually apologised for their actions and the fans received compensation.

 Supporters of the club have adopted "Delilah" as their anthem since the 1970s, when a supporter was heard singing it in a local pub.
 Some of the song's lyrics have been adapted for the terraces, but most remain the same.
-Stoke's official club anthem is "We'll be with you", which was recorded by the Stoke players prior to the 1972 Football League Cup Final.
+Stoke's official club anthem is "We'll be with you", which was recorded by the Stoke players prior to the 1972 Football League Cup final.

-Between 2008 and 2011, local fan "Pottermouth" contributed a series of raps to BBC Radio Stoke about Stoke's promotion, their battle to stay in the Premier League, and the 2011 FA Cup Final.
+Between 2008 and 2011, local fan "Pottermouth" contributed a series of raps to BBC Radio Stoke about Stoke's promotion, their battle to stay in the Premier League, and the 2011 FA Cup final.